 Now without further ado, let’s get rolling!

 The other big thing of note is isolation.
 While they do isolate pretty well, they don’t completely block out sound.
-This makes them pretty exceptional for office situations, but their biggest claim to fame is mostly definitely closed back reference.
+This makes them pretty exceptional for office situations, but their biggest claim to fame is most definitely a closed-back reference.
 In terms of that, they allow you to really get a feel for how the music actually sounds.
 A lot of people may put these on and say that they lack bass.
-No, that just means that you may have grown a little too accustomed to poor consumer grade models.
+No, that just means that you may have grown a little too accustomed to poor consumer-grade models.
 And that is understandable.
-What these give you is a very flat, accurate, and well extended bass response.
+What these give you is a very flat, accurate, and well-extended bass response.
 There are no glaring speed problems.
 They are very unforgiving though, so make sure your source is good.
 Mp3’s probably won’t sound all that stellar.
 Haha.